 The problem is that profit doesn’t necessarily mean cash, and cash is essential for the ongoing financial momentum of any business.

 “You can make $100,000 worth of profit, and still have no cash flow and go under.
-Breaking even is something totally different,” she continues. ” The break even point is how much you really have to sell to cover the basic costs of operating your business.”
+Breaking even is something totally different,” she continues. ” The break-even point is how much you really have to sell to cover the basic costs of operating your business.”

-If you can’t establish a realistic projection for what business’s break-even point is before you open your doors, it’s likely that something needs to change in your underlying business model.
+If you can’t establish a realistic projection for what a business’s break-even point is before you open your doors, it’s likely that something needs to change in your underlying business model.